-MIDLANDS Football League Division Three side Earlswood Town have announced Tom Reynolds as their new manager for the 2019/20 season.
+MIDLANDS Football League Division Two side Earlswood Town have announced Tom Reynolds as their new manager for the 2019/20 season.

 Reynolds, who as of last season captained AFC Solihull to a third-place finish in the division, was named Midland Football League overall player of the season in 2018, and takes a player-manager role at the Solihull club.

-The 33-year old has accumulated a strong portfolio at this level, having turned out for MFL Premier Division sides Racing Club Warwick and Highgate United in the past, but now takes on the challenge of leading the club back to MFL Division Two.
+The 33-year old has accumulated a strong portfolio at this level, having turned out for MFL Premier Division sides Racing Club Warwick and Highgate United in the past, but now takes on the challenge of leading the club up the MFL Division Two table after the club finished in a lowly position last term.

 A committee at Earlswood Town viewed Reynolds as the ideal man for the job following a succession of meetings, and believe he can have a similar impact to the one that he had at AFC Solihull.